schlomo/sops-check/docs/design.md

 # Design

-This document explains the purpose of the `sops-compliance-checker` and also documents the functional and non-functional requirements we have, as well as the details about design decisions we took.
+This document explains the purpose of `sops-check` and also documents the functional and non-functional requirements we have, as well as the details about design decisions we took.
 It assumes familarity with [SOPS][sops] and the concepts that it uses.

 ## Purpose